simdjson/simdjson/doc/ondemand_design.md

 maps.

 The DOM approach is conceptually simple and "programmer friendly".
-Using the DOM tree is often easy enough that many users use the DOM as-is instead of creating their own custom data structures.
+Using the DOM tree is often easy enough that many users process the DOM as-is instead of creating their own custom data structures.

 The DOM approach was the only way to parse JSON documents up to version 0.6 of the simdjson library.